KrishanBhasin/security-advice/index.md

     - Excellent tips.
 The recommendation of [Privacy Badger](https://www.eff.org/privacybadger) is focused on privacy rather than security, and so isn't included in the guide above; installing it is still recommended!
 4. Protect Your Laptop
 5. Vaccinate Your Computer
-    - We don't feel you need to pay for MalwareBytes Premium, and haven't included it in our advice; it is still a good piece of software though which some people might feel they need
+    - We don't feel you need to pay for MalwareBytes Premium, and haven't included it in our advice; it is still a good piece of software which some people might feel they need
 6. Get All The Updates
 7. Lock Down Your Most Important Accounts
     - Has the right idea, but skips over using a security key, the most secure way of locking down accounts.
 We **strongly reccomend you use a security key** where possible, over app-based MFA.
 We reccomend you use our links above followed by [Authy's guide](https://authy.com/)